 The RMIT Capitol Theatre will reopen in 2019 and be transformed into a world-class cultural and education destination.

-The iconic landmark will be a thriving creative centre where the Melbourne community can interact, connect and collaborate.
+The iconic landmark is a thriving creative centre where the Melbourne community can interact, connect and collaborate.

-The RMIT Capitol Theatre will also provide incredible opportunities for students to gain hands on experience from industry professionals, access to world-class learning and teaching facilities, and exposure to research and innovation opportunities.
+The Capitol will also provide incredible opportunities for students to gain hands on experience from industry professionals, access to world-class learning and teaching facilities, and exposure to research and innovation opportunities.

 The refurbishment effort is occurring over multiple phases and includes café and bar facilities, collaboration spaces, lighting and sound upgrades, and cinema projection enhancements.